wpilibsuite/frc-docs/source/commandbased/commandbased.md

 }
 ```

-Notice that this command does not override `isFinished()`, and thus will never end; this is the norm for commands that are intended to be used as default commands (and, as can be guessed, the library includes tools to make this kind of command easier to write, too!)
-(TODO: add link to relevant section).
+Notice that this command does not override `isFinished()`, and thus will never end; this is the norm for commands that are intended to be used as default commands (and, as can be guessed, the library includes tools to make [this kind of command](#runcommand) easier to write, too!).

 # Command groups